rae004/nextjs-serverless-aws-deploy/README.md

 STAGING_SOURCE_BRANCH=develop
 ```

 The next set of variables are optional.
-Not setting the domain variables will mean your app will only be available at the Secure CloudFront Url created automatically, for example: `http://d111111abcdef8.cloudfront.net`.
+Not setting the domain variables will mean your app will only be available at the Secure CloudFront Url created automatically during deployment, for example: `http://d111111abcdef8.cloudfront.net`.
 You can then attach that value to a DNS record manually.
 Either in AWS or with another Registrar.

 ```dotenv
 # Custom Domain name for Staging infrastructure.
 This will be used to create an A record in Route 53.